Grzetan/ImageToFourierSeries/README.md

 # Video options

+### Important note

+When using `--save_as_video` flag window will pop up anyway because this option records screen.
+You can do other things on your computer while this program is running.
+Video will be recorded properly even if popup window will be covered by other windows.
+For images with a lot of details generating video could take a while but when the video is recorded it will be much faster (one cycle will last for 30seconds , unless `--cycle_duration` option is used).
+Recording stops when you close the window or after one full cycle, unless `--custom_recording` flag is used, then video ends only when you close the window.

  - Use `--save_as_video` if you want to save result to MP4 file.
 It will save in current directory with name `ImageToFourierSeries-1629031103830.mp4`.
 This long number represents current timestamp.